MohamedElBakry/CPP-Database-Desktop-App/README.md

 ## TODO

-1. studentGridView: -- TODO: Update data on open
+1. studentGridView: -- TODO: Update data on open -- TODO: Set read only attribute to certain columns
     a.
 Display all student details/student transcript (to be specified)
     b.
 Allow grid cells to be editted
     c.
 Get user confirmation for the changed data